ayixon/RaPDTool/README.md

 RaPDTool it is written in python and runs natively by calling the script: rapdtool.py

+  Also you will need the accompanying C scripts

 # Usage:
   rapdtool.py [-h] [-i INPUT] [-d DATABASE] [-r ROOT] [-c COMMENT]